bjovaar/SNUP/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl.html

-SNUP-Widget Plugin for Wordpress that the show next upcoming post, featured image, title and teaser text and published date.
+SNUP-Widget Plugin for Wordpress that the show next upcoming post, featured image, teaser text and published date.

 == Description ==

-The plugin will show the next planed post with the featured image, a custom made teaser title and teaser text from a text field where you create new post and the publishing date and time.
+The plugin will show the next planed post with the featured image, a custom made text from a text field where you create new post and the publishing date and time.

 The plugin has language files for English, Norwegian<br><br>